 West Georgiana History and Culture

 Collection Strengths: Collections include University and Carroll County, Georgia, oral histories, history of local civic, commercial, church and medical organizations, and family histories.
 Notable is the Benjamin M. Long collection from a local insurance agent who photographed many of Carrollton’s buildings from the 1920s to 1960s as well as keeping scrapbooks documenting local history.
-Projects include creating a digital presence of photo collections on the world wide web.

 Collection Strengths: Papers and memorabilia of alumni, faculty, and administrators of what began as the 4th District A&M School, then the two-year West Georgia College which expanded to four-year, then the State University of West Georgia and now the University of West Georgia.
 Focuses on the historical record of the university, particularly its presidents and vice presidents, notable faculty and student life.
 The first president kept a long-running series of scrapbooks, as did the later public relations office of the college.
 Collection includes master’s theses of West Georgia students.

 Collection Strengths: Sacred Harp singing practice and performance video recordings, shape note songbooks dated 1912 to 1974, Sacred Harp Music singings programs and announcements 1957-2007, newsletters and minutes, and other hymnals and sacred music songbooks dated 1857 to 1977.